DeFiCh/containers/README.md

   - Additionally, `.env.override` file can be specified in the overflows to override the defaults.
-- Create `.github/workflows/<image><-suffix>.yaml` from an existing file that reuses the `dockerize*` workflow.
+- Create `.github/workflows/<image><-suffix>.yaml` from an existing file that reuses the `dockerize` workflow.
 - Set the `dockerize` workflow inputs, and the workflow trigger `path` to be just the relevant files.
+If the dockerize input has `contextdir` set, it uses the templated path - otherwise, uses a context less file only build.
 - Push.
 Images should be published to `defi/<image>` when the workflow is run successfully.